Beam Project offers training for professionals who work with children, based on lived experience of child sexual abuse. In particular, we focus on:

 – How to respond to disclosures effectively (what to say, what not to say with tons of examples)

-Siobhan has worked with audiences of various sizes (15-200) and allows time for a Q&A session at the end, which usually turns into a constructive discussion!
-She offers the opportunity to understand child sexual abuse from the perspective of someone who has been there, and can therefore articulate the difficulties faced by children in that situation.
-The training has been developed by several survivors of abuse, and feedback from previous sessions is available on request.
+Siobhan and the team have worked with audiences of various sizes (15-200) and allow time for a Q&A session at the end, which usually turns into a constructive discussion!
+We offer the opportunity to understand child sexual abuse from the perspective of someone who has been there, and can therefore articulate the difficulties faced by children in that situation.
+Our workshops include plenty of scope for group discussions, with a focus on interactive learning.